Israel strikes state-run Iranian TV during live broadcast after Iranian missiles kill 8 in Israel

 The warning came on the fourth day of the conflict, when the Israeli military claimed it had achieved air superiority above the Iranian capital and could fly over the city without facing major threats.

-The warning affected up to 330,000 people in a part of central Tehran that includes the country's state TV and police headquarters.
-The military has issued similar evacuation warnings for civilians in parts of Gaza and Lebanon ahead of strikes.
+Tehran is home to around 9.5 million people.
+Earlier Monday, Israel’s military issued an evacuation warning affecting up to 330,000 people in a part of central Tehran that includes the country’s state TV and police headquarters, as well as three large hospitals, including one owned by Iran’s paramilitary Revolutionary Guard.
+Israel's military has issued similar evacuation warnings for civilians in parts of Gaza and Lebanon ahead of strikes.

-Iran’s state-run news agency reported that state-run television abruptly stopped a live broadcast after the Israeli strike.
+State-run television abruptly stopped a live broadcast after the station was hit, according to Iran’s state-run news agency.

+An anchor said on air that a few colleagues had been hurt, but their families should not be worried.
+The network said its live programs were transferred to another studio.

-“At this time, we can say that we have achieved full aerial superiority over Tehran’s skies,” Israeli military spokesperson Brig.
-Gen. Effie Defrin said on Monday.
-The military said it had destroyed more than 120 surface-to-surface missile launchers in central Iran, a third of Iran’s total, as well as two F-14 planes that Iran used to target Israeli aircraft and multiple launchers just before they launched ballistic missiles towards Israel.
+Israeli military spokesperson Brig.
+Gen. Effie Defrin said his country's forces had "achieved full aerial superiority over Tehran’s skies.”

+The military said it destroyed more than 120 surface-to-surface missile launchers in central Iran, a third of Iran’s total, as well as two F-14 planes that Iran used to target Israeli aircraft and multiple launchers just before they launched ballistic missiles towards Israel.

 Israeli military officials also said fighter jets had struck 10 command centers in Tehran belonging to Iran’s Quds Force, an elite arm of its Revolutionary Guard that conducts military and intelligence operations outside Iran.